BIOGRAPHY

 -

 When I make paintings, it’s usually because there lives an image in my head that I cannot get out.
 An idea so present and with so much intrigue, that it somewhat haunts me until I take the time to paint it out.
 Although my personal life is consistently messy, my paintings thrive on the smallest details and patience; I usually can’t consider them finished until they reach a level of rendering that balances on the the wire between hyper-realism and an uncanny liminal sensation.
+Script brushes used for painted lettering allow me to create long, straight lines for architectural emphasis, my favorite.
 Painting on wood panels allows me to achieve an interesting level of rendering, as the texture present is wood grain rather than the weave of canvas.
-Sometimes I take the time to make sure the wood grain matches up with the composition, for an even more unique effect.
-Occasionally I may use a hyper-gloss medium to thicken my acrylic paint and make it appear as oil paint, one of my favorite illusions.
-Never the less, I hope you do enjoy my continuous creations and inspirations that circle me and my life, your support is greatly appreciated; especially if you took the time to read of all this.
-I hope you were inspired today.
+Sometimes I take the time to make sure the wood grain matches up with the composition, for an even more unique effect, like you can see the sway of the atmosphere.
+Occasionally, I may use a hyper-gloss medium to thicken my acrylic paint and make it appear as oil paint, one of my favorite illusions.